 Mr. Paul Farley was reappointed as a member of the Financial Services Tribunal on February 5, 2016.
-He has practiced law for thirty-seven years and in April of 2016, retired as the Director of Investigations and Prosecutions at the Chartered Professional Accountants of Ontario, a self-regulating professional organization with over 80,000 members.
+He has practiced law for forty-two years and in April of 2016, retired as the Director of Investigations and Prosecutions at the Chartered Professional Accountants of Ontario, a self-regulating professional organization with over 90,000 members.
 Mr. Farley has more than thirty years of experience in administrative law and appears often before administrative tribunals and at all levels of the courts in Ontario on the prosecution of regulatory offences.
 He served as a Chair of the Advisory Board for the Financial Services Commission for 11 years.

 Mr. Farley was advisor to the Board of the Alliance for Excellence in Investigative and Forensic Accounting from 2002 – 2004.
 He is presently an advisory member to the Board of Directors of Stevenson Memorial Hospital in Alliston, Ontario, having served six years as a Director.
 Mr. Farley continues his career in the law as a sole practitioner.